What is Gynaecological Ultrasound?

 Pressure is put on both ovaries to examine them in detail, which can be uncomfortable.

-For women experiencing pain during penetration in sexual intercourse, or women who have ovarian or uterine lumps or pelvic infections, examining these structures may be painful or uncomfortable.
+For women experiencing pain during penetration in sexual intercourse, or women who have ovarian or uterine lumps or pelvic infections, examining these structures may be painful.
 This is usually done as gently and as quickly as possible.

 Contrary to popular belief, a transrectal ultrasound exam is not painful at all, as the probe is thin and the anal canal can adapt easily.